yeatmanlab/create-roar-app/docs/docs/developer-guide/installing-dependencies.md

           stimulus_height: 250,
           stimulus_width: 250,
           data: {
-            // Here is where we specify that this trial is a test response trial
+            // Here is where we specify that we should save the trial to Firestore
-            task: 'test_response',
+            save_trial: true,
             // Here we can also specify additional information that we would like stored
             // in this trial in ROAR's Firestore database.
-For example,
-            start_time: config.startTime.toLocaleString('PST'),
-            start_time_unix: config.startTime.getTime(),
-            timezone: Intl.DateTimeFormat().resolvedOptions().timeZone,
           },
         },
       ],